Instructions to Authors

 If the file size of the generated images is very large then try saving them in a ZIP archive (or other compressed format such as RAR) to reduce the file size.

 Use standard fonts that are legible and of an appropriate size.
 We recommend the following fonts: Times, Times New Roman, Arial and Helvetica.
 Make sure that any labelling is legible against the background, and that lines are of a suitable thickness.

 Image resolution must be at least 300 dpi at final printed image size.
 If the final printed image size is unknown, size the image at a larger than final print size, maintaining at least 300 dpi resolution, and we will downsample the image to fit the final print dimensions.

 Spaces for illustrations are to be marked in the text while the pertaining legends should be added on a separate sheet.
 The illustrations should be appended separately.
 All illustrations, except for formulas and schemes, should be referred to as figures (e.g., Fig. 1).
 Artwork/figures supplied with your article will appear in colour in the online version, and, unless otherwise requested and paid, in black and white in the print version.

 The tables should be clear, descriptive, on separate sheets, and should be numbered using Roman numerals.
 They should be provided with overhead titles.

-Supplementary materials: The Authors reporting on the synthesis work should add spectra of all new compounds or of a representative one at least, as supplementary material.
+Supplements with raw data, or availability of data deposited in repositories statement, is welcome.
+For the Authors reporting on the synthesis work it is mandatory to add spectra of all new compounds or of a representative one at least, and other necessary information, as supplementary material.